-Learn how to sew a simple bucket bag with this FREE sewing pattern!
+Learn how to make a simple bucket bag with this FREE sewing pattern and tutorial.

 When I created this super cute bucket bag for my daughters knitting and crochet projects, I had no idea just how versatile this bag would be.

 DIY tote bags are some of my favorite things to design and sew.
 They make great gift "bags" for people, holiday totes, craft project bags, I mean, who doesn't love a good reusable, washable bag?
 Am I right?
 This one sews together fairly quick too.
 Grab your machine and let's get to sewing.